 Extra-curricular activities take place every Thursday afternoon and all pupils take part.
 Involvement is not mandatory for the Upper Sixth, but we encourage participation for the first two terms.
-Options are either year-long (Young Enterprise or mountain biking, for example), or modular, taking place in blocks of 6 or 12 weeks.
+Options are either year-long (Young Enterprise or mountain biking, for example), or modular, taking place in blocks.
 These modular courses allow pupils to build up their own varied programme of activities.

 Many of the Thursday activities take advantage of Shrewsbury's ideal geographical location, on the banks of the Severn, within sight of the South Shropshire hills, and an easy drive from Snowdonia.